Skip to main content

 Each organization’s compensation philosophy will differ depending on its industry, region, resources, and the type of talent it wants to attract, as shown by these examples:

 1. “Lesser base but more perks.”
-The government of Canada is known for paying below the market median but offering perks that are unheard of elsewhere in Canada.
+The government of Canada is known for paying below the market median but offering perks and voluntary benefits that are unheard of elsewhere in the country.
 Some of these are double or more paid vacation time and PTO, generous pension plans, reduced work hours, average performance expectations, and unionized environments.

 2. “Middle of the road.”
 Financial institutions (with the exception of investment banking) are known for paying median salaries, having decent total rewards packages, and having regular expectations for performance.